openstack/mistral/README.rst

 Note that an example configuration file can be found in etc/mistral.conf.example.

+### Running Mistral Engines
+To run Mistral Engine perform the following command in a shell:

+*tox -evenv -- python mistral/cmd/launch.py --server engine --config-file path_to_config*

 ### Running Mistral Task Executors
 To run Mistral Task Executor instance perform the following command in a shell:

 *tox -evenv -- python mistral/cmd/launch.py --server executor --config-file path_to_config*

-Note that at least one Executor instance should be running so that workflow tasks are processed by Mistral.
+Note that at least one Engine instance and one Executor instance should be running so that workflow tasks are processed by Mistral.

 ### Debugging
 To debug using a local engine and executor without dependencies such as RabbitMQ, create etc/mistral.conf with the following settings::